The common problem

 Where ComLinker fits

-ComLinker is built for this exact workflow: map TCP/IP endpoints to local virtual COM ports on Windows, monitor running bindings, and keep existing COM-port software working.
+ComLinker is built for this exact workflow: map TCP/IP endpoints to local virtual COM ports on Windows, monitor running bindings, export diagnostics, and keep existing COM-port software working after device restarts or network drops.